ANIMAL RIGHTS DECLARATION

 1. Right to Life

-Every sentient animal, human or non human, has the right to live and not be intentionally killed, except in unavoidable circumstances such as genuine self-defence or accidents.
+Every sentient animal, human or non human, has the right to live for their entire natural lifespan, and not be intentionally killed, except in unavoidable circumstances such as genuine self-defence or accidents.

 2. Right to Bodily Integrity

-Protection from mutilation, forced impregnation, modification, handling, restraint, or any physical violation except for genuine medical necessity in the individual’s welfare.
+Protection from mutilation, forced impregnation, modification, forced contact, handling, restraint, unwanted touch, molestation, or any physical violation except for genuine medical necessity in the individual’s welfare.

-No sentient animal may be treated as property, object, tool, commodity, resource, slave, or product.
+No sentient animal may be treated as property, object, tool, resource, commodity, slave, or product to be kept, owned, or used by someone.

 4. Right to Freedom from Exploitation

-No individual may be used for labour, entertainment, breeding, domestication, farming, harvesting, production, experimentation, reproduction, trade, or extraction for another’s gain.
+No individual may be exploited for labour, entertainment, breeding, domestication, farming, harvesting, production, experimentation, reproduction, milking, ovulation, trade, stealing from, or extraction, for another’s gain.

-No individual may be caged, imprisoned, restrained, or transported against their natural needs, choices, or free will, except when essential for rescue or urgent medical care
+No individual may be held, kept, restrained, caged, imprisoned, or transported against their natural needs, choices, or free will, except when essential, such as for rescue, safety, or urgent medical needs, no matter how big or enriched the space is where they are held, or how well they are treated.

-7. Right to Freedom from Oppression and Abuse
+6. Right to Freedom from Oppression or Wilful Harm

-All individuals deserve protection from violence, coercion, control, domination, torture, bullying, stalking, harassment, degradation, wilful neglect, punishment, rape, undue stress, trauma, intimidation, and all forms of abuse.
+All individuals deserve peace and protection from violence, control, coercion, control, domination, torture, bullying, stalking, harassment, degradation, wilful neglect, punishment, rape, undue stress, trauma, intimidation, pain, suffering, distress, starvation, physical or psychological torment and all forms of abuse, suppression, or oppression.

 No individual may be denied respect, consideration, fair treatment, or rights based on species, appearance, intelligence, productivity, behaviour, or human preferences.